421C/autodoc-laravel/README.md

 This is a Laravel integration of [PHP autodoc](https://github.com/421C/autodoc-php).

-PHP autodoc automatically generates OpenAPI 3.1.0 documentation for your PHP projects by analyzing your codebase.
-This ensures your API docs are always up-to-date and easy to maintain.
+PHP autodoc automatically generates up-to-date OpenAPI 3.1.0 documentation and TypeScript types directly from your PHP code – no PHPDoc annotations required.

+Instead of relying on manually written comments, PHP autodoc reads your actual PHP code and native types to extract accurate type information.
+PHPDoc annotations are supported if present, but completely optional.

-This package provides seamless integration with routes, request validation, database models, API resources, and more.
+This package provides seamless integration with Laravel routes, request validation, query builder, database models, API resources, and more.

 **Visit [phpautodoc.com](https://phpautodoc.com) to see full documentation.**